Program Teams? Workgroups? Strategic Initiatives?

-The Formal workgroups provide a mechanism for people to connect and communicate about the large issues and priorities.
+The Formal workgroups provide a mechanism for people to connect, communicate and implement around issues and priorities of shared interest.

-However, much of the actual work is done by the less formal and more agile groupings that can more easily respond to identified needs and work together on specific research or extension projects and programs.
+However, much of the organizations work happens outside the workgroups where people come together in less formal and more agile groupings.
+As such, they can readily respond to identified needs and work together on specific research or extension projects and programs.

 Workgroups align with relevant Program Teams.

 Interested in forming a new workgroup?
 See below.

 B. Program Teams provide the opportunity to